bacecek/Yamblz.Weather/README.md

 MIT License

-Copyright (c) 2017 Alexander Dadukin
+Copyright (c) 2017 Alexander Dadukin, Irina Kravtsova

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal